temporalio/documentation/docs/security.md

 ## Data Converter

-A Data Converter is a Temporal SDK component that encodes and decodes data entering, stored on, and exiting a Temporal Cluster.
+A Data Converter is a Temporal SDK component that serializes and encodes data entering, stored on, and exiting a Temporal Cluster.
 It is used by the Temporal SDK framework to serialize/deserialize input and output of Activities and Workflows that need to be sent over the wire to the Temporal Cluster.

 <div class="tdiw"><div class="tditw"><p class="tdit">Data Converter encodes and decodes data</p></div><div class="tdiiw"><img class="img_ev3q" src="/diagrams/default-data-converter.svg" alt="Data Converter encodes and decodes data" height="1240" width="2300" /></div></div>